jarobinson-121/CS260-Startup/README.md

   * **Login:** Sign in page with input fields for username and password to allow access to saved fortunes.
   * **Database:** The generated fortune will be pulled from the database.
   * **Websocket:** The top 3 fortunes represent the tallied votes with the most saves.

+## **HTML Deliverable**
+For this deliverable, I properly styled the application for its launch appearance.

+  * **Headers, Footers, and Body:**  Updated looks with indication as to which page you are currently viewing.
+  * **Navigations Elements:** The nav bar is now an actual bar with links to each page.
+The navigation buttons on each page are also correctly styled.
+  * **Text:** The fortunes that are generated and displayed are text.
+The top 3 fortunes are also displayed as text.
+  * **Images:** I added images for three of the pages.
+They will need some CSS styling to place the fortune on top of the picture and the logo centered on top of the picture on the home page.
+  * **Login:** Sign in page with input fields for username and password to allow access to saved fortunes.
+  * **Database:** The generated fortune will be pulled from the database.
+  * **Websocket:** The top 3 fortunes represent the tallied votes with the most saves.